matjam/maxbbs/README.md

 one of the defining features of MaximusBBS and I wanted to bring it along if I could.

+While I intend to implement support for MECCA, MEX support would be more complex and I'm not currently keen to do that.
+There are other embeddable programming languages like LUA that are a good fit to replace what can be done in MEX, so I am likely to do that first.
+That said, there is a ton of really cool MEX code in the MaximusBBS distribution that would be super nice to support.
+There's no need to "compile" things anymore, straight up interpreting the code would be fine.
+So maybe I'll do that.

 # Current status

 Complete